Common Downsides to the Ketogenic Diet

 Exogenous ketones also allow you to experience ketosis without having to eat excessive amounts of fats.
 Stick to a carbohydrate restrictive ketogenic diet, or doing lots of fasting which is often a struggle to adhere to.

 They are also popular for their nootropic effect as the ketones instantly fuel the brain, making you feel cognitively alert and energised.

-Exogneous Ketones are also used to increase fat loss as they can be taken as meal replacements; they are incredibly effective weight loss supplements as you immediately transition to fat burning and they suppress the appetite.
+Exogenous Ketones are also used to increase fat loss as they can be taken as meal replacements.
+They are incredibly effective weight loss supplements as you immediately transition to fat burning and they suppress the appetite.